Cloud-Monkey/Hackathon1-project1/README.md

 Website tested for responsivity of all pages and components by sight and manual testing, for three screen sizes Mobile, Laptop, and Desktop.

+Website cannot currently be viewed on mobile due to a 401 error (unauthorised token access) bug ticket is raised for next iteration, due to hard stop deadline.

 ### HTML Validation

 Some warnings and changes required in current deployed HTML bug tickets raised for unclosed elements, name convention, file formats etc, to be tackled in next project iteration.